New York Red Bulls: The third Supporters Shield and the Armas era (2018–2020)

-Gerhard Struber era (2020–present)
+Gerhard Struber era (2020–2023)

-Kevin Thelwell hired former Barnsley F.C. manager (and former Red Bull Salzburg player and youth coach) Gerhard Struber as the club's new manager on October 6, 2020.
-Due to delays driven largely by the COVID-19 pandemic, Struber was unable to make his debut until the Red Bulls, under Carnell's direction, made the 2020 MLS Cup Playoffs.
-He oversaw a 3–2 away loss to Columbus.
+Kevin Thelwell hired former Barnsley manager (and former Red Bull Salzburg player and youth coach) Gerhard Struber as the club's new manager on October 6, 2020.
+Due to delays driven largely by the COVID-19 pandemic, Struber was unable to make his debut until the Red Bulls, under Carnell's direction, made the 2020 MLS Cup Playoffs, where Struber oversaw a 3–2 away loss to Columbus.
+Carnell left the club altogether ahead of the 2022 season to become head coach of expansion St. Louis City SC.

-The second half of the 2020 season was notable for the emergence of teenage midfielder Caden Clark, who scored on his debut, second appearance and postseason debut.
-Clark was sold to RB Leipzig with the move scheduled coming after the 2021 season.

 Thelwell and Struber largely rebuilt the roster for the 2021 MLS season, signing 12 new players from a mix of European and South American clubs, as well as an academy product, Bento Estrela, who became the club's youngest-ever signing the day before his 15th birthday.
-New York also used two loan players from Red Bull Salzburg and signed former Celtic F.C. forward Patryk Klimala as a designated player.
+New York also used two loan players from Red Bull Salzburg – including goalkeeper Carlos Miguel Coronel – and signed former Celtic forward Patryk Klimala as a designated player.

-New York struggled for a good portion of the 2021 season with injuries including a ruptured achilles from US international Aaron Long, but put together a 7-1-4 finish to the season to qualify for their 12th consecutive playoffs.
-The Red Bulls were defeated in the opening round by the Philadelphia Union, 1-0 on a goal in the 123rd minute.
+New York struggled for a good portion of the 2021 season with injuries including a ruptured achilles from US international Aaron Long, but put together a 7–1–4 finish to the season to qualify for their 12th consecutive playoffs.
+The Red Bulls were defeated in the opening round by the Philadelphia Union, 1–0 on a goal in the 123rd minute.

-In the offseason, former Salzburg loanee Carlos Miguel Coronel, considered by most to be the team's best player in 2021, was brought back on a permanent contract.
+In the offseason, former Salzburg loanee Coronel, considered by most to be the team's best player in 2021, was brought back on a permanent contract.
 The club also bought Lewis Morgan from Inter Miami CF for $1.2 million in targeted allocation money.
 Davis departed on a free agent contract to Nashville SC.

 On the day before the beginning of the 2022 season, Thelwell departed to take over as director of football at Everton.
-His final transfer window saw Brazilian Luquinhas brought in from Legia Warsaw and Englishman Ashley Fletcher on loan from Watford FC.
+His final transfer window saw Brazilian Luquinhas brought in from Legia Warsaw and Englishman Ashley Fletcher on loan from Watford.
 Clark and defender Tom Edwards also returned on loan deals.